lightz96/ctf-writeups/2021/imaginaryCtf/Forensics/Unpuzzled 2.md

 `Puzzler7's evil twin is hiding one more secret.
 Find it for us.
 (Note: the flag for this challenge ends with 6148}.)`

 ## Solution
-> TDLR: Unpuzzle7 has a `Repl.it` account.
+> TLDR: Unpuzzle7 has a `Repl.it` account.
 Found a base64 encoded string in one of his program and use cyberchef to decode it.

 Using [sherlock](https://github.com/sherlock-project/sherlock):
 ``` bash